 The next Open fixed price offer is:

-December 2022 Open fixed price offer - CLOSED
+Open fixed price offer - Date to be confirmed

 Credit targeted fixed price offer - how does it work?

 Targeted fixed price offers are used in limited circumstances and specific regions to obtain highly sought-after credits.

 - Offers are made to selected participants that may include both existing credit owners and landholders able to generate the wanted credits from a new BSA.

 - Technical and financial assistance may be provided to landholders willing to establish a new BSA and sell credits to the BCT.

 - Targeted fixed price offers are currently used, for example, through the Growth Centres Biodiversity Offset Scheme.